tsipkens/aubos/README.md

 ## Components

 This codebase is broken up into a series of packages (folders that start with **+**).
 These functions can be accessed by appending the package name and a `.` before the function name.
-For example, the `textbar(...)` function in the **tools** package can be called using`tools.textbar(..._)`.
+For example, the `textbar(...)` function in the **tools** package can be called using `tools.textbar(..._)`.
 Available packages include:

-1. The **+transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al. (2021a).
+1. The **+transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al. (XXXX).
 There methods form the mathematical basis for the kernels derived subsequently but are not used directly during inversion.

 2. The **+kernel** package includes functions to generate operators for solving the axisymmetric problem, including forward/inverse, indirect/direct, and Abel/ARAP-type operators.